What Are Custom Orthotics?

 - Hammertoes, overlapping, crooked or misshapen toes—toe trainers, straighteners or separators can be used to correct the problem and relieve the pain.

-- Diabetics and others with sensitive feet—Arch Crafters custom-fit insoles relieve pain in the heels, knees and back by eliminating pressure points on the bottom of the feet.
+- Diabetics and others with sensitive feet—Insoles relieve pain in the heels, knees and back by eliminating pressure points on the bottom of the feet.
 A foam box is used to create a cast of your feet at home, so there is no need to see a podiatrist.

 - Runner’s knee—knee braces can be used to provide added support during sports and other activities, in order to prevent and relieve knee pain.